Thoughts on tasty new taco developments as Monterey Bay approaches peak taco

 She decides Thomas Keller’s new taquería La Calenda, which opened in Yountville at the beginning of the year, “is culinary appropriation done right” because, in part, the Guamúchil wooden platters, mezcal copitas (sipping cups) and clay pitchers are made by artisans in the states of Oaxaca and Guerrero and prioritized on Calenda’s website, and the worm salt and cactus ingredients are used with respect—and aplomb.

 So how do we dissect appreciation and appropriation?
-I’m like Kendra Baker and her business partner Zachary Davis, who say that providence is important, but the emphasis should be on honoring the inspiration more than territorial boundaries.
+I’m like Kendra Baker and her business partner Zachary Davis, who say that provenance is important, but the emphasis should be on honoring the inspiration more than territorial boundaries.

 “It is really about celebrating culinary traditions and artistry,” Davis says.
 “Art is of the artist, and not about appropriation.
 It’s a creative endeavor.
 That’s what’s happening here.
 When you’ve been in this industry for a while, [you] realize it’s not about finding people trying to take advantage of others.
 They do it out of love.”